 If the number of Bitcoin awarded for solving a block in a blockchain decreases, our customer's ability to earn revenue worsens.
 Decreased use and demand for Bitcoin rewards may adversely affect their incentive to expend processing power to solve blocks.
 If the award of Bitcoin rewards for solving blocks and transaction fees are not sufficiently high, they may not have an adequate incentive to continue mining and may cease mining operations.
 Additionally, miners ceasing operations would reduce the collective processing power on the network, which would adversely affect the confirmation process for transactions (i.e., temporarily decreasing the speed at which blocks are added to a blockchain until the next scheduled adjustment in difficulty for block solutions).
 A reduction in confidence in the confirmation process or processing power of the network could result and be irreversible.
-Such events could have a material adverse effect on our customer's and our business, prospects or operations.
+Such events could have a material adverse effect on our and our customer's ability to continue to pursue our strategy at all, which could have a material adverse effect on our customer's and our business, prospects or operations.
 In addition, such events could have a material adverse effect on our co-hosting facilities, particularly any investment or commitments made by us for co-hosting facilities.

-If the number of Bitcoin token rewards awarded for solving a block in a blockchain decreases, the incentive for miners to continue to contribute to the network may either formally or informally transition from a set reward to transaction fees.
+If the number of Bitcoin token rewards awarded for solving a block in a blockchain decreases, the incentive for miners to continue to contribute to the network may transition from a set reward to transaction fees.
 In order to incentivize miners to continue to contribute to the network, the network may either formally or informally transition from a set reward to transaction fees earned upon solving a block.
 This transition could be accomplished by miners independently electing to record in the blocks they solve only those transactions that include payment of a transaction fee.
 If transaction fees paid for transactions become too high, the marketplace may be reluctant to accept Bitcoin or other cryptoassets as a means of payment and existing users may be motivated to switch from Bitcoin and other cryptoassets to another cryptoasset or to fiat currency.
 Either the requirement from miners of higher transaction fees in exchange for recording transactions in a blockchain or a software upgrade that automatically charges fees for all transactions may decrease demand for Bitcoin and prevent the expansion of these networks to retail merchants and commercial businesses, resulting in a reduction in the price of Bitcoin and other cryptoassets that could adversely impact the price of and decreased use and demand for Bitcoin or other cryptoassets that our customer mines which may adversely affect their value, our customer's business, our business and an investment in us.